yougogirldoteth/midnight-limo/README.md

 With this repo you can easily set up your .eth.limo site with a breeze, a pfp and some links.
 Your online business card, built on your ENS (with fleek).

 Why with fleek?
 Cause it is way easier than to set up some scripts to refresh/renew the ipfs/ipns.
-You could also do it maunally without a platform of course.
+You could also do it manually without a platform of course.

 ## Steps